KevinMarquette/kevinmarquette.github.io/_posts/2019-01-01-Powershell-2018-year-in-review.md

 ---
 layout: post
-title: "What have you done with PowerShell this year?"
+title: "2018: What have you done with PowerShell this year?"
-date: 2019-01-04
+date: 2019-01-01
-tags: [PowerShell]
+tags: [Review]
+share-img: "/img/share-img/2019-01-01-Powershell-2018-year-in-review.png"
 ---

-Over on [/r/PowerShell](https://www.reddit.com/r/PowerShell/comments/7nfms9/2017_retrospection_what_have_you_done_with/), we share with each other everything that we have done with PowerShell every month and reflect on that at the end of the year.
+Over on [/r/PowerShell](https://www.reddit.com/r/PowerShell), we share with each other everything that we have done with PowerShell every month and reflect on that at the end of the year.
 This has been a big year for me.
 Not only have I been able to work on some great projects professionally, I also received a lot of recognition this year for my community efforts.
 As I reflect back on this year, I accomplished way more than I expected.
 <!--more-->
 # Index